franchsli/whatsapp_clone_django/README.md

 - Check and compare all the whatsapp web features with this project features.
 - Review all the code and delete spaguetti code.
 - Implement all of these features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)
-- Implement script tag that has type module and the script from register.js
-  - This script tag needs to be after the form tag.
 - Delete all console.logs

 ## BUGS TO FIX